Chris-Bortel/City-Explorer/README.md

 7-5-2020

 - Server is recieving a request from the front end based on the users query, sends a request to the api, gets a response, and then sends it back the the front end to be rendered by the client.
+Pagination is also functioning.

 ## Credits and Collaborations